 Now that we are spending more time at home to slow the spread of the novel coronavirus, many are wondering how to safely and effectively clean house to prevent infection.
 We are fortunate that our partners at Women’s Voices for the Earth have done the research, which we’ve adapted into three safer cleaning tips.

-And, if you’re feeling the urge to clean your space now that you’re spending more time at home, check out our Healthy Homes resources for more helpful ways to protect you and your family from unnecessary toxic chemical exposures.
+Check out our Healthy Choices resources for more helpful ways to protect you and your family from unnecessary toxic chemical exposures.